 The Company, together with certain direct and indirect subsidiaries, have an outstanding Credit Agreement (the "Credit Agreement") with a consortium of lenders and Bank of America, N.A., as administrative agent.
 The Credit Agreement was most recently amended on December 15, 2016 (the "Amended Credit Agreement").
-As a result of such amendment, the aggregate principal available for borrowing under the secured revolving credit facility increased from \$250,000 to \$350,000.
+As a result of such amendment, the aggregate principal amount available for borrowing under the secured revolving credit facility increased from \$250,000 to \$350,000.

 All subsidiary borrowers and guarantors participating in the Amended Credit Agreement have entered into a related pledge and security agreement.
 The security agreement grants a security interest to the lenders in substantially all of the personal property of subsidiaries designated as borrowers to secure their respective obligations under the Amended Credit Agreement, including the stock and membership interests of specified subsidiaries (limited to 66% of the stock in the case of certain non-US subsidiaries).
 The Amended Credit Agreement restricts the amount of dividend payments the Company can make to shareholders.
-As of March 31, 2017, Gentherm had approximately \$203,000 available to borrow under the U.S. Revolving Note, net of outstanding letters of credit totaling \$1,020 as of March 31, 2017.
+As of June 30, 2017, Gentherm had approximately \$203,000 available to borrow under the U.S. Revolving Note, net of outstanding letters of credit totaling \$611.

-The Amended Credit Agreement requires the Company to maintain a minimum Consolidated Interest Coverage Ratio.
-The Company must also maintain a Consolidated Leverage Ratio.
-Definitions for these financial ratios are included in the Amended Credit Agreement.
+The Amended Credit Agreement requires the Company to maintain a minimum Consolidated Interest Coverage Ratio and Consolidated Leverage Ratio, each defined therein.